Some index formulae on the moduli space of stable parabolic vector bundles: Stable parabolic vector bundles

 It is also possible to give a criterion in terms of geometric invariant theory to describe what kind of holomorphic vector bundles arises in this way.
 If $E$ is a holomorphic vector bundle over $\cSigma$, its slope is the quotient

 where $\deg(E)= c_{1}(E)[\cSigma]$ is the degree of $E$.
 The vector bundle $E$ is said to be stable if whenever $F$ is a holomorphic sub-bundle, we have

-A theorem of Narasimhan and Seshadri \cite{Narasimhan-Seshadri} asserts that a holomorphic vector bundle $E$ of degree zero is stable if and only if it is isomorphic to a vector bundle induced from an \textbf{irreducible} representation $\rho: \pi_{1}(\cSigma)\to \U(k)$ where $k$ is the rank of $E$.
-In particular, a holomorphic vector bundle $E$ is of the form $E_{\rho}$ for some unitary representation $\rho$ if and only if it is a direct sum of stable vector bundles.
+A theorem of Narasimhan and Seshadri \cite{Narasimhan-Seshadri} asserts (among other things) that a holomorphic vector bundle $E$ of degree zero is stable if and only if it is isomorphic to a vector bundle induced from an \textbf{irreducible} representation $\rho: \pi_{1}(\cSigma)\to \U(k)$ where $k$ is the rank of $E$.
+In particular, a holomorphic vector bundle $E$ is of the form $E_{\rho}$ for some unitary representation $\rho$ if and only if it is a direct sum of stable vector bundles of degree zero.

 Donaldson \cite{Donaldson} gave a new proof of the theorem of Narasimhan and Seshadri using gauge theory.
 He found a geometric interpretation of stability by showing that a holomorphic bundle $E$ over $\cSigma$ is stable if and only if there is a unitary connection on $E$ having constant central curvature $R = -2\pi i \mu(E) (*1)$.
-Since this implies that stable vector bundles of degree zero admit a flat connection, the theorem of Narasimhan and Seshadri follows immediatly.
+Since this implies that stable vector bundles of degree zero admit a flat connection, the theorem of Narasimhan and Seshadri follows immediately.

 Next consider the situation where the Riemann surface $\cSigma$ has some marked points.
 Precisely, let $\cSigma$ be a compact Riemann surface of genus $g$ and $S = \{ p_1, \ldots, p_n\}$ a subset consisting of $n$ distinct points.
 Assume that the Euler characteristic of the punctured Riemann surface $\Sigma:= \cSigma\setminus S$ (equal to $2-2g-n$) is negative.
 By the uniformization theorem for Riemann surfaces, one can represent the punctured Riemann surface $\Sigma$ as the quotient